Logistic regression: In terms of binomial data

 This model can be fit using the same sorts of methods as the above more basic model.

 Model fitting

 Maximum likelihood estimation (MLE)

 The regression coefficients are usually estimated using maximum likelihood estimation.
-Unlike linear regression with normally distributed residuals, it is not possible to find a closed-form expression for the coefficient values that maximize the likelihood function, so that an iterative process must be used instead; for example Newton's method.
+Unlike linear regression with normally distributed residuals, it is not possible to find a closed-form expression for the coefficient values that maximize the likelihood function so an iterative process must be used instead; for example Newton's method.
 This process begins with a tentative solution, revises it slightly to see if it can be improved, and repeats this revision until no more improvement is made, at which point the process is said to have converged.

 In some instances, the model may not reach convergence.
 Non-convergence of a model indicates that the coefficients are not meaningful because the iterative process was unable to find appropriate solutions.
 A failure to converge may occur for a number of reasons: having a large ratio of predictors to cases, multicollinearity, sparseness, or complete separation.